TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-airbp-managed-events-host-recovery.md

 ## **Recommended Documents**

 > Learn more about:
-> * To prepare for VM maintenance events and reduce its impact, try using Scheduled Events forWindows](https://docs.microsoft.com/azure/virtual-machines/windows/scheduled-events)or[Linux](https://docs.microsoft.com/azure/virtual-machines/linux/scheduled-events)
+> * To prepare for VM maintenance events and reduce its impact, try using Scheduled Events forWindows](https://docs.microsoft.com/azure/virtual-machines/windows/scheduled-events) or [Linux](https://docs.microsoft.com/azure/virtual-machines/linux/scheduled-events)
 > * Learn more about Azure maintenance and configuring for high availability:
 >   * [Maintenance and updates for virtual machines in Azure](https://docs.microsoft.com/azure/virtual-machines/maintenance-and-updates)
 >   * [Configure availability of virtual machines](https://docs.microsoft.com/azure/virtual-machines/windows/tutorial-availability-sets)